Submarius Open the app →

 Does Submarius work for freediving and shore spearfishing too?

 Yes.
 The water-clarity forecast, tide and moon windows, and bottom-temperature layers apply equally to boat spearfishing, shore diving, and freediving.
-Spot privacy (with GPS fuzzing by default) is a first-class feature — we never display precise dive coordinates on public shares.
+Spot privacy (with GPS fuzzing by default) is a first-class feature.
+We never display precise dive coordinates on public shares.

 How accurate is the water-clarity forecast for spearfishing?